marmelab/react-admin/UPGRADE.md

 We've renamed that type to `RaRecord` to avoid any confusion.

-If you've declared custom Record types, you'll need to upgrade your codea s follows:
+If you've declared custom Record types, you'll need to upgrade your code as follows:

 ```diff
 -import { Record } from 'react-admin';